manuel1710/new-website/README.md

-# INFO3180 Lab 4 Starter Code
+# new-website
-This is the starter code for Lab 4 which is requires you to build a Flask app that does simple file uploads and has basic authentication.
+This a website that I am working on for a local business.